platers/obsidian-linter/docs/docs/contributing/adding-a-rule.md

 # Adding a Rule

-There are several steps in adding a new rule to the Linter that should be followed that will make your and our lives easier.
+Before trying to add a rule, make sure that you have setup the Linter for local use as described in the [Setup Guide](getting-setup.md).

-Hopefully it will save you and us time in the long run.
+Once the Linter is setup locally, there are several steps in adding a new rule to the Linter that should be followed that will make your and our lives easier by saving you and us time in the long run.

 ## 1. Create a Feature Request